 "Spiritual disciplines, if done wrong, can become a form of sanctified narcissism.
 Bennett's book is a welcome corrective.
 He turns the disciplines sideways, and in doing so life gets oriented outward.
 We have focused much on the first great commandment.
 Bennett helps us put shoes on the second great commandment.
 After he discusses each spiritual discipline he gets down and dirty with specifics.
 If you take him seriously, your life and your neighborhood will be changed."

 Dennis Okholm, Azusa Pacific University; author of Dangerous Passions, Deadly Sins: Learning from the Psychology of Ancient Monks

 "If you stay the course with Kyle David Bennett's book, you are likely to find yourself wrestling with it, as with a mysterious stranger."

-John Wilson, editor, Education & Culture
+John Wilson, former editor, Books & Culture